LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 Angio353_FNA=$path_to_wd/prepare_mega353/mega353_Myrtales.fa;
 ```

-Copy the transcriptome reference databases in the current directory into
+Concatenate the transcriptome reference databases in the current
-the `FULL_REFERENCE_nucl.FNA` and `FULL_REFERENCE_prot.FAA` files.
+directory into the `FULL_REFERENCE_nucl.FNA` and
-Sequences from the mega353 database will later be appended to these
+`FULL_REFERENCE_prot.FAA` files.
+Sequences from the mega353 database
-files.
+will be appended to these files.

 ``` bash
 cat $path_to_wd/prepare1KP/orthogroups/SWGX-WWQZ-translated-nucleotides-grouped_SB1.FNA > FULL_REFERENCE_nucl.FNA